 B. Tires for Wheelbarrows and Hand-carts

-Most people find that it is harder to put the tube and tire back on the rim, then it was to remove the tire in the first place!
-If you are having trouble mounting the repaired tube and garden equipment tire, consider taking it to your nearest tire dealer or garden shop.
+Most people find putting the tube and tire back on the rim harder than removing the tire in the first place!
+If you have trouble mounting the repaired tube and garden equipment tire, consider taking it to your nearest tire dealer or garden shop.
 Most will perform this service for free or for a nominal fee.

 C. Ride-on Mower Tires and Tractor Tires

-If you frequently remove the blade deck, and use your tractor for general use, pulling a tiller, or for hauling waste, you want a long-lasting garden equipment tire like the Gladiator Turf tire.
-It is a better option than a ribbed tread pattern because the densely packed blocks give it some grip in all-terrains.
-The profile of this tire, and the balance of traction and durability make it an excellent choice for zero radius mowers.
+If you frequently remove the blade deck and use your tractor for general use, pulling a tiller, or hauling waste, you want a long-lasting garden equipment tire like the Gladiator Turf tire.
+It is a better option than a ribbed tread pattern because the densely packed blocks give it some grip on all terrains.
+The profile of this tire and the balance of traction and durability make it an excellent choice for zero-radius mowers.

 D. Tiller Tires

 A roto-tiller is another piece of equipment that landscape and lawn care professionals call into service.
 They are a practical piece of equipment.
 However, the nature of the work often leads to damaged tires.
 As the prongs pull the tiller through the soil, the tires are occasionally punctured or cut by severed roots or sharp rocks.
 Many commercial operations opt to replace the tires with a tire with a heavier ply rating than the tire originally on the tiller.